Hispanic Literature |Teaching of Spanish Language | Instructional Design | Editing | Communications |

 Her dissertation, “Memoria prestada.
 La represión y los movimientos estudiantiles en dos casos de estudio: México (1968) y España (1960-1977),” focuses on the analysis of literary (narrative) and visual (film, collage and photography) representations of memory referring to student movements from Mexico (1968), and Spain during late Francoism.
 At the college level, she has taught courses of Latin American Culture and Civilization, Hispanic-American Literature, and lower and upper Spanish language division courses (grammar, composition, conversation).

-Liberal Arts and Sciences, Baker College.
+Liberal Arts and Sciences, Paul Quinn College.